zhutoutoutousan/A-study-note-as-a-beginner/study/mathematics/mental-model.md

 ## Functioal 'working memory'-'neural pathway' connection
 ### First, how does your working memory work?
 - Read some articles and researches
-### Second, how does the working memory and neural pathwayS collaborate with one another?
+### Second, how does the working memory and neural pathways collaborate with one another?
 ### Third, know yourself, what about your working memory capacity?
 Any way to get a picture of?
 ### Fourth, what sorf of neural pattern(mathematic) should you consider valuable to train regularly?
 - Your short-term plan?